Circulation & Fees

 CALS offers several library card options for youth.
 Children may be listed as authorized users for family cards.
 Children may be issued individual cards with parent’s/guardian’s permission.
 Children without parent/guardian signature, who can provide full name, address, and all other required account information, may be issued provisional cards with limited borrowing privileges, including a 5-item limit.
 Parent/guardian signature is not required for applicants who are 14 years of age or older and meet ID requirements.

-It is the goal of CALS to provide reasonable check-out privileges while recognizing our duty to insure (1) that materials the system owns are returned to the library and (2) that there is a reasonable expectation that delinquent/stolen materials can be recovered with a minimum amount of loss and/or expense to the taxpayers.
+It is the goal of CALS to provide reasonable check-out privileges while recognizing our duty to ensure (1) that materials the system owns are returned to the library and (2) that there is a reasonable expectation that delinquent/stolen materials can be recovered with a minimum amount of loss and/or expense to the taxpayers.
 Homeowners and renters usually create adequate paper trails that allow CALS to recover materials that are delinquent or stolen.
-Therefore, property owners who directly or indirectly pay real or personal property taxes in our service area and those persons’ immediate family or dependents who dwell with them are eligible to check out and have in their possession a maximum of 200 books, 25 audio books, 15 DVDs, ten music CDs, and ten downloadable books.
+Therefore, property owners who directly or indirectly pay real or personal property taxes in our service area and those persons’ immediate family or dependents who dwell with them are eligible to check out and have in their possession the maximum number of physical, digital, or downloadable materials currently allowed per card, as determined by the Executive Director.

-Any patron who has accumulated more than $50 in fines will have his/her borrowing privileges suspended until his/her record has been cleared.
+Any patron who has accumulated more than $50 in fines will have their borrowing privileges suspended until their record has been cleared.

 CALS may restrict or deny check out privileges for anyone who violates library rules.